H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 H.264 is geared for high-quality HD (high-definition) digital video and compatible with a wide variety of old and new technology, from TVs to laptops.

 In both physical and digital media, H.264 is a widely compatible codec when used with both old and new technology.
-H.264 is designed to be compatible with just about any device.
+H.264 or avc format is designed to be compatible with just about any device.

 Because H.264 is widely compatible with a lot of available streaming technology, viewers are almost assuredly able to watch your content regardless of the device or browser they have on hand.

-If you want to ensure that all viewers can access your content, H.264’s wide compatibility with new and old devices makes it one of the best video codec to use.
+If you want to ensure that all viewers can access your content, H.264’s wide compatibility with new and old devices makes it one of the best video codecs to use.

 Now that we’ve covered some of the basics of what H.264 is and how it’s used in video encoding and decoding, let’s look more closely at the mechanics of how Advanced Video Coding works with encoders.